 One of the fundamental principles of the rule of law is that no-one, not even those who hold the most power, should be above the law.
 The law must be respected.
-In Hungary, the situation has changed: the holders of power are able to elevate any decision to the status of law quickly and without hindrance, at the push of a button.
+In Hungary, the situation has changed: the holders of power are able to elevate any decision to the status of law quickly and without let or hindrance, at the push of a button.
 They pass retroactive laws, disregarding the prohibition of such legislation which goes back to Roman times.
 If they wish to arrange especially generous treatment for an individual or an organization, they pass laws using legal tricks which ensure de facto favoritism.

 Moving on to the juridical branch of the state, the Prosecution Service is a centralized organization in Hungary.
-In theory, it operates independently from the rest of the government.
+It is theoretically independent, not under the control of the government.
 In practice, however, and that is what is important, the chief prosecutor is chosen by the holder of supreme power, after which there is a purely formalistic appointment by the parliament, which from then on is unable to effectively control him.
-With a few insignificant exceptions, the investigation of all public scandals and cases of corruption involving individuals close to the present government party has failed to progress beyond the investigative or prosecution phases.
+The chief prosecutor executes the central will through the hierarchy that he heads.
+With a few insignificant exceptions, the investigation of all public scandals and cases of corruption involving individuals close to the present government party has got stuck in either the investigative or the prosecution phase of criminal proceedings.
 The Prosecution Service has, on the other hand, brought its full powers to bear on other economic scandals and cases of corruption in which people belonging to the current opposition are implicated.
 Dramatic, spectacular arrests are carried out for the benefit of the cameras, which arrive in droves.
 Compromising facts are often leaked while investigations are still in progress.
 No effort is spared to make sure that these cases come to court, though it is true that all too often charges have to be dropped in the prosecution phase, for lack of sufficient evidence; in other cases the charges are rejected by the court.
-And it is noticeable that the timing of a leak, the bringing of charges, or a court hearing coincides frequently with some event on the political calendar: the mine that will destroy a rival's reputation is detonated just before an election.
+And it is noticeable that the timing of a leak, of the bringing of charges or of a court hearing coincides frequently with some event on the political calendar: the mine which will destroy a rival's reputation is detonated just before an election.

-We seem to be witnessing a definite attempt by the ruling political group to take control over the courts as well.
+We seem to be witnessing a decided attempt by the ruling political group to take control over the courts as well.
 The President of the Supreme Court, who had been appointed before 2010, was dismissed early, before his mandate expired.
 A new institution emerged, the National Office for the Judiciary, which from the very start acquired exceptionally wide powers: not only to appoint judges, but also to decide which cases should be heard by which courts.
 Later, as a result of protests in Hungary and from abroad, the sphere of authority of Office was reduced, but its influence has remained significant.
-The retirement age for judges was conspicuously reduced from age 70 to 62, below the average age limits, with the result that the older generation was expelled.
+The retirement age fixed for judges was conspicuously different from average age limits and from the previous norms, with the result that the older generation was expelled.
 This affected several judges in leading positions within the judiciary system who had been appointed before the present ruling group came to power, and although this measure was subsequently annulled by the relevant international court, so that the people involved obtained at least moral redress, most of them were not able to return to their previous leading positions.